dominicenglish/marvel/README.md

 A sample application using the [Marvel Comic API](https://developer.marvel.com/)

+## Setup
+This application makes use of the [Marvel Comic API](https://developer.marvel.com/) and requires an API key.
+You can sign up for a free API key and the link above.

+You must then place your API key in the /src/config.js file in the provided place

 ## Observations
 While the current application is functional there are a number of changes I would like to make to increase maintainability of the project.